BorisAndrews/BorisAndrews.github.io/publications/sp-schemes/index.md

 ### 16.jul.2024 ([arXiv](https://doi.org/10.48550/arXiv.2407.11904))

 > *[...] we propose an approach for the construction of **timestepping schemes** that **preserve dissipation laws** and **conserve multiple general invariants**, via finite elements in time and the systematic introduction of auxiliary variables. [...]
-We [devise] novel arbitrary-order schemes that conserve to machine precision **all known invariants of Hamiltonian ODEs** [...] and arbitrary-order schemes for the **compressible Navier–Stokes equations that conserve mass, momentum, and energy, and provably possess non-decreasing entropy.***
+We [devise] novel arbitrary-order schemes that conserve to machine precision **all known invariants of Hamiltonian ODEs** [...] and arbitrary-order schemes for the **compressible Navier–Stokes equations that conserve mass, momentum, and energy, and provably possess non-decreasing entropy**.*

 ## co-authors